AllenSWDB/allenswdb.github.io/databook/glossary.md

   A technique that uses {term}`optogenetics` in order to identify neurons that belong to a specific subpopulation.
 See: [Optotagging](background/Optotagging).

-Pvalb inhibitory neuron
+PV neuron
 Parvalbumin-positive interneuron
-    Inhibitory interneurons expressing the calcium binding protein parvalbumin.
-Pvalb are typically {term}`Fast spiking neuron`s and have strong inhibitory effects on neighboring cells, specifically targeting the somatic compartment of excitatory neurons.
-The Pvalb subclass also includes {term}`Chandelier cell`s, which target the axon initial segment of excitatory neurons.
+    Inhibitory interneurons expressing the calcium binding protein parvalbumin (PV).
+PV are typically {term}`Fast spiking neuron`s and have strong inhibitory effects on neighboring cells, specifically targeting the somatic compartment of excitatory neurons.
+The PV subclass also includes {term}`Chandelier cell`s, which target the axon initial segment of excitatory neurons.

 V1
 VISp